 Alan Carter is an award-winning author of crime fiction, and sometimes television documenatry director who divides his time between Fremantle and Tasmania.

-Alan's first novel set in New Zealand, Marlborough Man, won the Ngaio Marsh Award for Best Crime Novel, and was shortlisted for the Ned Kelly Award for Best Crime Novel 2018.
-It will be published in Germany in June 2019.
+Alan's first novel set in New Zealand, Marlborough Man, won the Ngaio Marsh Award for Best Crime Novel, was shortlisted for the Ned Kelly Award for Best Crime Novel 2018 and published in Germany in June 2019.

 Published 2011 Fremantle Press, Australia

 Meet Cato Kwong — disgraced cop and ex-poster boy for the police force.
 Banished to the stock squad after the fallout from a police frame-up, Cato is brought in from the cold to solve the case of a torso washed up on the wild shores of the Great Southern Ocean.
 But Cato faces powerful opposition when his investigation lifts the lid on the exploitation of migrant workers and disturbs an even darker criminal mind.

 ‘As with all good crime fiction there are many layers to this story, genuine “aha” moments and a very strong cast of main and supporting characters.’
 Australian Bookseller + Publisher